Ready to take your company's strategic planning to the next level? Let's dive into the McKinsey Three Horizon Framework!

 - Do you have a plan for if they were to be taken away from you?

-If you're not satisfied with your answers to those questions, then McKinsey's Three Horizons of Growth could be just the framework for you.
+If you're not happy with your answers to those questions, then McKinsey's Three Horizons of Growth could be just the framework for you.

-There are countless other strategy frameworks out there, and we have already covered a few key frameworks which we think are extremely flexible and battle-tested over the years.
+There are countless other strategy frameworks out there, and we have already covered a few key frameworks that we think are extremely flexible and have been battle-tested over the years.
 Check them out below!